passcod/caretaker/index.markdown

 The point of the Caretaker model is to enable a way for the project to function when maintainers are mostly away.
-There is little need for external contributors to go through a release proposal and the entire process when the project's maintainer or team is active enough to pick up features and cut releases on their own.
-But when they're busy elsewhere, be that on other projects, life, or hard at work on tougher features such that they let the release-making fall by the wayside, the Caretaker model offers a low-cost (to them) way for the project to keep evolving.
+There is little need for external contributors to go through a release proposal and the entire process when the project's maintainer or team is active enough to pick up features and cut releases on their own (though the model _can_ be used then too, as a formal process).
+But when they're busy elsewhere, be that on other projects, life, or hard at work on tougher features such that they let the release-making fall by the wayside, the Caretaker model offers a low-cost (to the maintainers) way for the project to keep evolving.

 Additionally, if a user wants a feature _right now_ or a fix to be backported to an old version but the team doesn't have the time for that, the model allows for the user to get involved directly to